Jasper2-0/NMNT-Lab-2/README.md

     }

+As you can see, nothing much is happening over here, we’re just drawing a rectangle with the size of the screen each frame.
+However, we _are_ running a shader on that rectangle every frame, see below for more info on how that’s done…

 ### Midi-controllers into Open Frameworks

+Before we get into the intrecacies of shaders, let's look at how OpenFrameworks works.
+It's a framework written in C++, which means it gets compiled into machinecode when compiling.
+This is what gives it it tremendous speed (compared to say Processing, although their OpenGL support has improved over the past few releases).
+However, it also presents a problem, its compile-view-tweak-compile cycle is notably longer than Processing, and that makes it slow to tweak stuff while you're experimenting.

+In order to have some parameters to tweak, I figured I could use one of my MIDI controllers.
+I normally use these for tweaking the parameters of soft-synths (VST's), but why wouldn't they be suited for manipulating the values of shaders?

+OpenFrameworks has support

 #### Enter the Osculator
 Osculator is a neat OSX based piece of software that helps with the translation of incoming midi data to